Christian Leuz

 Christian Leuz (born 1967) is a German business economist, specializing in finance, accounting, and institutional economics.
 He is the Charles F. Pohl Distinguished Service Professor of Accounting and Finance at the University of Chicago Booth School of Business.

-Leuz began his studies at JW Goethe Universität in Frankfurt, Germany where he studied business economics.
-At the University of Wisconsin, Madison, he received an M.S. in Finance and Management before returning to Germany to pursue his Ph.D. studies.
-In 1996 he received his Ph.D. in business economics, summa cum laude, and in 2000 he received his Habilitation (German post-doctorate degree) from JW Goethe Universität, Frankfurt.
+Leuz began his studies at Goethe University Frankfurt, Germany where he studied business economics.
+At the University of Wisconsin, Madison, he received an M.S. in Finance and Management before returning to Germany to pursue his PhD studies.
+In 1996 he received his PhD in business economics, summa cum laude, and in 2000 he received his Habilitation (German post-doctorate degree) from Goethe University Frankfurt.

 Leuz's research examines the role of corporate disclosures, accounting transparency and disclosure regulation in capital markets, corporate governance and corporate financing.
 He currently serves as an editor of the Journal of Accounting Research. and as a Co-Director of Chicago Booth's Initiative on Global Markets.
 He is a research associate at the National Bureau of Economic Research and a Fellow at the European Corporate Governance Institute, Wharton's Financial Institution Center, Goethe University's Center for Financial Studies, and in the CESifo Research Network.
-He also serves as an economic advisor to the PCAOB.
+He also serves as an economic advisor to the Public Company Accounting Oversight Board.